 The project aims to benefit local communities by reducing poverty and anti-social behaviour.
 It will also contribute to the growth of the local economy with employers having access to a pool of people with the relevant skills to meet their needs.
-It will cover the Coast to Coast region of Cornwall and the Isles of Scilly.
+Positive People is available in the Coast to Coast and South & East Cornwall areas.

 Lead partner Pluss will begin to deliver the £5million programme in early 2017 for the next three years.
 The partners are: